 Constant direct sunlight can cause fading to floors over time.
 A good way to prevent this is to place area rugs in places that get a lot of sun during the day.
 You may also want to re-arrange your room’s furniture and rugs every-so-often so the floors will fade evenly over time.

 Some important things you must avoid:

 - Harsh cleaners such as ammonia, acrylic finishes, bleach, abrasive cleaning soaps etc. (Stick to mild detergents or manufacturer recommended cleaners)

 - Liquids sitting on your hardwood floors for any length of time

-- Using shoes with any hard edges like heal taps or athletic spikes
+- Wearing shoes with any hard edges like heal taps or athletic spikes

 - Using rubber, foam back or plastic doormats.
 They trap moisture and leave discolorations